Dipon-Ctg/SoC-Design-and-Planning/README.md

 **Logic design:** To achieve the necessary functionality of the IC, macro-level building pieces are constructed and linked here.
 Usually, pre-existing components like sensors, processors, and memory are utilized.
 Circuit elements with high-level functional descriptions are broken down into the necessary low-level circuit parts.
 Software known as logic synthesis automates this procedure.
 To confirm that the design works, the set of devices is simulated.
 A digital logic simulator or an analog circuit simulator will be employed, contingent on the necessary level of modeling detail.

-**Physical Design:** This stage involves creating a layout for the linked forms of the necessary circuit components.
-To ascertain the position, form, and dimensions of the modules within a chip, a floorplan is initially created.
+**Physical Design:** This stage involves creating a layout for the circuit components' linked forms.
+A floorplan is initially created to ascertain the position, form, and dimensions of the modules within a chip.
 Analyzing the chip area, latency, congestion, etc. helps determine where to put the components and prevent problems that might limit speed and performance.
 PnR, the central component of the ASIC design flow, is made up of many phases.
 The steps and corresponding tools that OpenLANE uses are listed below:
   -	Synthesis: creates a gate-level netlist, maps cells, and sets up pre-layout STA.RTL design, library (standard cells and macros), and restrictions (design objectives, anticipated temporal behavior, and surroundings) are the inputs.
   ![image](https://github.com/Dipon-Ctg/SoC-Design-and-Planning/blob/main/reference/image/Ref/synthesis.png)